 (University of Waterloo, n.d.)

-1. Physical Health: Our physical health mostly depends on foods and drinks we consume.
+1. Physical Health: Our physical health mostly depends on the foods and drinks we consume.
 As the old saying goes “we are what we eat.”
 Research has identified that over 50% of all cancers are related to our foods and about 75% of the immune system lies in the gut.
-So, if we want to improve our natural protection against cancer, we must take care of foods and drinks that we are taking and the associated body system – gastrointestinal tract or gut that deals with these.
+So, if we want to improve our natural protection against cancer, we must take care of the foods and drinks that we are taking and the associated body system – gastrointestinal tract or gut that deals with these.

-Wellness research in the physical dimension has explored other aspects that include the ability and determination to care for one’s physical health, safety, and quality of life by responsible decision making, adequate self-care, and seeking medical assistance when warranted.
+Wellness research in the physical dimension has explored other aspects that include the ability and determination to care for one’s physical health, safety, and quality of life by responsible decision-making, adequate self-care, and seeking medical assistance when warranted.
 You should have the ability to know when we are not physically well and when to take appropriate actions.
-One must recognize how personal behaviours are inherently linked to maintaining an optimum physical health and wellness.
+One must recognize how personal behaviours are inherently linked to maintaining optimum physical health and wellness.

 In summary, our physical health and wellness include, but are not limited to:

 Drinking adequate potable water